threatcon/vba-in-vscode/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Getting Started

-To get started with VBA for Visio, you'll need to have Visio installed on your machine.
-Once you have Visio installed, you can start creating and running VBA macros within the application.

-## Visio and VBA Graphics

-Visio provides a powerful set of tools for creating and manipulating graphics.
-With VBA, you can automate the creation and modification of Visio diagrams, allowing you to build custom solutions and streamline your workflow.

-## Examples

-Here are a few examples of what you can do with VBA for Visio:

-- Create custom shapes and stencils
-- Automate repetitive tasks
-- Generate reports and diagrams programmatically
-- Interact with external data sources

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.